vighneshchiluka/portfolio/README.md

 # 🌐 Vighnesh Chiluka | Portfolio Website

-A modern, responsive portfolio website built using HTML, CSS, and JavaScript.
-Designed to showcase my web development skills, projects, technical expertise, and professional experience with a strong focus on performance, responsiveness, and SEO best practices.
+A modern and responsive portfolio website developed by Vighnesh Chiluka, a Web Developer at Ferrobend.
+Built using HTML, CSS, and JavaScript to showcase web development projects, responsive website design, frontend development skills, technical expertise, and professional experience.

 ## 🚀 Features